TryCarbonara/NodeInstallation/README.md

-Welcome to Carbonara.
+Welcome to **Carbonara**.
 Carbonara requires certain tooling/exporters to help scrape and publish sensor & usage data for reporting the most accurate carbon emission.
 <br> This script will help configure the machine.
 The installation is compatible with Linux running on bare-metal.